Discover more from First Aid Kit

 Does this sound familiar?
 You want to start going to therapy, and you want a therapist your insurance will pay for.
 After all, that’s what insurance is for.

 But none of the therapists on your plan’s list are panning out.
-Either they don’t take your insurance, or they’re not taking new patients.
+They don’t take your insurance, or they’re not taking new patients.
 Or maybe the listed phone number doesn’t work.

 This sort of thing happens a lot.
 Researchers and journalists call these haunted provider lists “ghost networks.”
 Ghost networks are a problem for many health care providers, but none more than mental health practitioners.
 And ghost networks make it harder for anyone seeking mental health treatment to get care.

-On the latest episode of An Arm and a Leg, we talk with Abigail Burman, an attorney and health policy researcher.
-She found one approach to “ghostbusting” – our term for getting your insurance to cough up a therapist who takes your insurance, or to cover an out-of-network provider at the same cost to you as an in-network one.
+On a recent episode of An Arm and a Leg, we talked with Abigail Burman, an attorney and health policy researcher.
+She found one approach to “ghostbusting” – our term for getting your insurance to cough up a therapist who takes your insurance or to cover an out-of-network provider at the same cost to you as an in-network one.

 Thanks for reading First Aid Kit!
 Subscribe to get our work in your inbox.

 We started talking with Abigail after she sent us a guide she’d posted online, based on steps she’d recently taken on behalf of a friend.
-We’re sharing a lightly-edited version of that guide below.
+We’re sharing a lightly-edited version below.